-EUMETSAT's mission performance activities are guided by the joint cal/val plan (Rebhan et al., 2014b) and are carried out in collaboration with ESA at L1 and autonomously for L2 marine aspects.
-These activities rely on in house measurements, product and operations experts in close interaction with system engineering knowledge of the various components of the PDGS.
-A multi-mission approach is taken where synergies exist with similar activities within the other EUMETSAT programmes (see e.g., Klaes and Holmlund, 2014).
+EUMETSAT's mission performance activities are guided by the joint Calibration and Validation Plan (Rebhan et al., 2014) and are carried out in collaboration with ESA at level-1 and autonomously for level-2 marine aspects.
+These activities rely on in-house measurements, product and operations experts in close interaction with system engineering knowledge of the various components of the PDGS.
+A multimission approach is taken where synergies exist with similar activities within the other EUMETSAT programmes (see e.g. Klaes and Holmlund, 2014).